Potatoling2/Potatoling2/README.md

 Potatoling2/Potatoling2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I will put my random short projects here.
+Hello, I am Potatoling2.
+I will put my random short projects here on my base page.

 Currently Uploaded: